Grandchildren and grand adventures to historical sites are two primary loves of Penney Pate, Lightning Labels Account Manager.

 In the 10 ½ years since she joined Lightning Labels as a receptionist, and later became a dedicated Account Manager, Penney has seen a ton of changes in how the business is done.
 She spotlights the ability for customers to order, auto-reorder, get proofs, track and approve easily online as a major enhancement.
 “It also allows me to do a daily review of accounts and make sure everything is on track—a major part of customer service,” Penney says.

-“Another key part of my job, which involves many customers in cannabis and vape, is to familiarize myself with industry standards, which change all the time.
+“Another key part of my job, which involves many customers in cannabis and vape labels, is to familiarize myself with industry standards, which change all the time.
 Then, I can make sure that customers are adhering to new rules and regulations.
 It requires more daily diligence to keep up with everything.”

 She adds that vape businesses are needing to address new specs that came out in April.
 They address such areas as disclosure about different strengths, flavors and volume of ingredients on their labels.

-Another evolving area is the number of customers doing variable data and image printing.
+Another evolving area is the number of customers doing variable data labels and image printing.
 In some cases, such as vape, individual serial numbers are required for tracking.
 She makes sure to fully familiarize customers with the flexibility and affordability of variable labeling.
 “As times progress, you’ve got to progress right along with them,” she notes.